unkcpz/tatzelwurm/DESIGN.md

 An actor called "assigner" runs concurrently and check two tables periodically.
 In every lookup, it loop over all ready to run tasks and pick a worker with lowest load from sepecific type and ask the worker to pick the task (by deserializing from task pool) to run.

-The worker table has keys that is the Uuid of worker.
+The worker table has keys that is the uuid of worker.
 Every item is a worker registred record the current state and meta-info of the worker.

 The worker current state and meta-info include: